-- Abnormally related jaws. - Supporting tissues that are excessively displaceable. - · Large awkward tongue. - Uncontrollable or abnormal mandibular movements. - Check the occlusion of the teeth in existing dentures.

-It is the most practical acceptable method to check teeth that have been arranged as trial dentures.
+- Abnormally related jaw. - Supporting tissues that are excessively displaceable. - Large awkward tongue. - Uncontrollable or abnormal mandibular movements. - Occlusion of teeth in existing dentures. - It is the most practical and acceptable method to check teeth arranged as trial dentures.

 CRITICAL EVALUATION